Proton Radiotherapy for Palliative Cancer Care

 The trial does not specify if you must stop taking your current medications.
 However, if you are currently receiving cytotoxic cancer therapy or VEGF inhibitors, you cannot take them at the same time as the proton GRID treatment.
 A 2-week break from these medications is recommended but not required before starting the trial.

-What data supports the effectiveness of Proton GRID Radiotherapy for palliative cancer care?
+What prior data suggests that Proton GRID Radiotherapy is safe for palliative cancer care?

 Who Is on the Research Team?